fjimenez95/fork-finder/README.md

 ### FUTURE ENHANCEMENTS
 - Add search filter for cuisines (DONE)
+- Add a start new seach button (DONE)
 - Change when it says RATING 0 to No recorded rating
 - Add a back button to change city or cuisine
 - A drop down to allow you to sort by cost / rating
 - Add more than 20 results to search
+- Add proxy server
+- Fix when you enter a city without a match - you get stuck